 This one goes against the bedtime routine I talked about in tip 1, so use it wisely!

-The danger is that if you keep doing it, the drive will form part of the bedtime routine.
-That will be a particularly difficult one to break too.
+The danger is that the drive will form part of the bedtime routine if you keep doing it.
+That will be a tough one to break too.

 While I am on the subject, there is a time period that I refer to as the Golden Hour.
 This the time when car travel must only be completed if necessary!
 The reason is, this is the prime time for them to take a nap….and you are helping push those Melatonin levels up by gently rocking them to sleep as you take a ride in your car!